I-2-9-40.Reopening for Good Cause

 E. Error on the Face of the Evidence on Which the Determination or Hearing Decision Is Based

-Error on the face of the evidence is an obvious error which clearly causes an incorrect determination or decision.
+Error on the face of the evidence is an obvious error that clearly causes an incorrect determination or decision.
 The following are examples of error on the face of the evidence:

 In a title II only claim, onset of disability was established after the claimant last met the special earnings requirements.